AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

  "reviewTime": "<string>"
 }
 ```
-Later, you will be using [BlazingText algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html) in training process, which is an implemention of [Word2Vec algorithm](https://en.wikipedia.org/wiki/Word2vec) optimized for SageMaker AI.
+Later, you will be using *[BlazingText algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html)* in training process, which is an implemention of [Word2Vec algorithm](https://en.wikipedia.org/wiki/Word2vec) optimized for SageMaker AI.
 Therefore, in order for this algorithm to work, you have to format the input data correctly.
-It should contain a label, followed by a sentence, per line.
+This is true for any other algorithm or model you work with, as each of them requires a particular type and structure of the input data.
+In this case, the data should only consist of plain text, with each line containing a label name followed by a sentence.
 Labels must be prefixed by the string `__label__`.

 For the dataset in this exercise, you will extract the text from the field *reviewText* and generate label based on the field *helpful* for each review.
 If the majority of votes is helpful, assign it `__label__1`, otherwise `__label__2`.
 If there is no majority or the review text is empty, drop the review from consideration.
 Then, cut the text into individual sentences, while ensuring that each sentence retains the original label from the review.
 When splitting using the character ".", make sure that no empty sentences are created, since reviews usually contain an ellipsis "..." or more.
 Your input data should look something like this: